My library of edible wild plants books is huge. I probably have more than 100, covering all over the United States, Canada and even Mexico.

 He did this in several other useful books, notably his Stalking The Blue-Eyed Scallop, which covers the seaside environment, as well as self-explanatory Stalking The Healthful Herbs.
 If you live or vacation near a seashore, you pretty much need to own Gibbons’ “Scallop,” and if you are at all interested in wild herbs as medicine or just as a nice accompaniment to your food, then the “Herbs” book is for you.
 The one drawback of Gibbons’ books are the images, which are nice line drawings, but are not overly helpful for the beginner.

-For those who live West of the Great Plains, there are three books I find invaluable.
+If you live West of the Great Plains, there are three books I find invaluable.
 First and foremost is Charlotte Bringle Clarke’s Edible and Useful Plants of California.
 Her book covers a lot of ground and is not as thorough as Gibbons or Thayer, but she deals with pretty much everything I see around me in California — and that comprehensiveness is valuable.
 I use this book, which has good pictures, as a stepping stone for further research into a plant.

 California, however, is an odd place (in more ways than one), and its flora is often pretty unique.
 But head east into the Rocky Mountains, and there is an excellent guide, Edible Native Plants of the Rocky Mountains, which has some of the best botanical illustrations I’ve ever seen in an edible plant book.
 Many of the plants described also live in California, and each account is far more thorough than Clarke’s book.

 If you live further south, however, in the desert regions of California, Arizona, New Mexico or Texas, you will love Gary Paul Nabhan’s Gathering the Desert, which is a little woo-woo-juju concerning the Indians who developed all the uses for these desert plants, but which contains all sorts of useful information.
 Its drawback?
 It deals only with a few edible plants.
 It’s success?
 It deals with those plants comprehensively.

 If you are looking for a New England-specific plant guide, and I found one in Russ Cohen’s Wild Plants I Have Known…and Eaten.
 Again, Cohen has what I view as a the magic ingredient for a successful foraging book — he has actually eaten everything he writes about.
 His book is specifically about Essex County, Massachusetts, but the plants he describes live pretty much everywhere from Maryland to Maine and west to the Ohio Valley.
 There are not too many isolated edible plants in the East, I’ve found.